phil-opp/RustOS/README.md

   2. Micro/Monolithic kernel is really irrelevant because everything is running in kernel mode and safety is enforced by the language, so there's no need for user mode.
-That said, the goal is to keep this code base small and add an interface for extending it.
+That said, the goal is to keep this code base small and enforce least-privledge with tight modules that also allow future additions.

 3. Security.
 That's the big advantage that Rust would bring to an OS and that current OSes are really lacking.